wmde/wikit/vue-components/README.md

 ## Development

-For instructions on how to contribute to the vue components, please refer to the README in the root folder of this repo or the documentation in the package `docs`.
+For instructions on how to contribute to the vue components, please refer to the README.md file in the root folder of this repo or the documentation in the package `docs`.